kyma-project/telemetry-manager/docs/user/04-metrics.md

 ### Gateway Buffer Filling Up

+Symptom: In the MetricPipeline status, the `TelemetryFlowHealthy` condition has status **BufferFillingUp**.

 Cause: The backend export rate is too low compared to the gateway ingestion rate.

 Remedy: